tstanford/snake/README.md

 ## Summary
 A simple snake game I wrote as a swing app in 2019 as a personal project when new to Java.
 I previously had a C# background of around 15 years.
+The game has been tested on both a linux and a windows desktop.

 ## Limitations:
 * No sound